dlang-community/D-Scanner/README.md

 * Unused labels.
 * Lines longer than 120 characters.
 * Incorrect infinite range definitions.
 * Some assertions that check conditions that will always be true.
+This check can't be skipped in the tests.

 #### Wishlist